SUBSCRIBE

 “Women face stigmatisation, with the choice of termination of pregnancy, or otherwise.
 Some people experience rejection and humiliation, but I am pleased to provide them with improved solutions to overcome their challenges.”

-She explains that she sees herself solely as someone who helps women live less stressful lives.
+Looking ahead, she sees herself solely as someone who helps women live less stressful lives.
+She found peace in her calling, and her wish is to help others find theirs, too.

 ALSO READ: Kids and nutrition: Avoid the unhealthy takeaway route